z226/covid-19-data/scripts/scripts/vaccinations/CONTRIBUTE.md

   - If this seems too complicated, alternatively, you may simply add a comment to thread [#230](https://github.com/owid/covid-19-data/issues/230).

+### Notes
-*Note*: We only accept official sources or news correctly citing official sources.
+- We only accept official sources or news correctly citing official sources.
+- We only accept manual reports for country aggregate vaccination data.
+That is, we currently do not include manufacturer and age vaccination data if no automation is provided.

 ## Add new country automations
 To automate the data import for a country, make sure that: